meghana0119/CODETECH-TASK-1/README.md

-NAME:PILLA MEGHANA
+NAME: PILLA MEGHANA
-COMPANY:CODETECH SOLUTIONS
+COMPANY: CODETECH SOLUTIONS
-ID::CT08DS4480
+ID: CT08DS4480
-DOMAIN:MACHINE LEARNING
+DOMAIN: MACHINE LEARNING
-DURATION:JULY TO AUGUST 2024
+DURATION: JULY TO AUGUST 2024
-MENTOR:Neela Santhosh Kumar
+MENTOR: Neela Santhosh Kumar

 OVERVIEW OF THE PROJECT
 Project:Developing a sentiment analysis model to classify movie reviews as positive ornegative.
 Use a dataset like the IMDb Movie Reviews dataset for training and testing.